-Back row left to right: Angela Gattung, Grant Barnes, Brian Blake, Leigh Auton and Dennis Kirkwood
+Back row left to right: Angela Gattung, Grant Barnes, Brian Blake (former trustee), Leigh Auton and Dennis Kirkwood

-Front row left to right: Paul van Etten, Kataraina Nock, Tamara Roach and Ranjna Patel
+Front row left to right: Paul van Etten, Kataraina Nock (adviser), Tamara Roach and Ranjna Patel (former trustee)

 Leigh Auton - Chair